sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/spa/index.md

 ## Metrics
 Using a single page application make it harder to measure how fast a page load since since the navigation timing API will not work.
-Instead you can use the User Toming API and pick up visual metrics and metrics from the CPU.
+Instead you can use the User Timing API and pick up visual metrics and metrics from the CPU.

 ### Navigation timing metrics
 The navigation timing metrics are only useful for the first page that you test.
 The following pages in your SPA will not populate new navigation timing metrics.

 ### Visual Metrics
-Visual Metrics will work fine but depending on how you navigate *First Visual Change* can be when you click your link, so focus on *Last Visual Change* instead.
+Visual Metrics will work fine but depending on how you navigate *First Visual Change* can be when you click your link, so focus on *Last Visual Change* or one of the *VisualComplete* metrics instead.

 ### User Timing
 You need to instrument your code yourself or use a framework that do that automatically.
 [Read how LinkedIn](https://engineering.linkedin.com/blog/2017/02/measuring-and-optimizing-performance-of-single-page-applications) use User Timings to measure their SPA.